singularitti/NumerovShooting.jl/README.md

 This repo stores a [Julia](https://julialang.org/) implementation of Paolo Giannozzi's course [Numerical Methods in Quantum Mechanics](http://www.fisica.uniud.it/~giannozz/Corsi/MQ/mq.html) of year 2018-2019.
+But only for the Numerov's method in the first chapter.

 ## Course Description